Johneriksson88/wedding/README.md

 ## Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.
-You will need to explain what value each of the features provides for the user, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

 ### Existing Features

 - __Navigation Bar__

-  - Featured on all three pages, the full responsive navigation bar includes links to the Home page, Wedding info, RSVP and Gallery page and is identical in each page to allow for easy navigation.
+  - Featured on all four pages, the full responsive navigation bar includes links to the Home page, Wedding info, RSVP and Gallery page and is identical in each page to allow for easy navigation.
   - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
   - The clickable "hamburger" type menu appears at screen widths at 520px or smaller and was created after watching [this](https://www.youtube.com/watch?v=8QKOaTYvYUA&t=1394s&ab_channel=KevinPowell) tutorial by YouTuber Kevin Powell.